LSSTDESC/imSim/doc/features.rst

    * - Camera QE and AR
      - detector.dat
      - SysEngineering 1.7
-     - Expected response (QE response + AR coatings) of the CCDs provided by each of the two vendors under consideration.
+     - Expected response (QE response + AR coatings) of the CCDs.
+Currently, these numbers are joint minimums of the responses of the two vendor's sensors (e2V and ITL).
      -

    * - Lens